VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

 Changes
 -----------------
-04-13-2022
+04-30-2022
-- I'm working on some more braces for the ducts and sherpa mini.
-Stay tuned.
+- Uploaded duct braces that support the fans at the rear.
+These bolt from the upper duct arms to the rear of the 5015s to the motor mounts of the sherpa mini.
+This greatly improves the resonance graphs in X (attenuates the 125hz peak on the X axis).

 3-31-2022
 - <S>I received a report of heatcreep using a winsinn 3010 with Rapido.
 Just something to be aware of if you're planning to use that combo.
 I personally haven't had issues with rapido, but I'm using a sunon 3010v1.</S>  (apparently the jamming was caused by an overheating extruder motor, not heat creep)